-University Archives profile on Kinnersley includes his wife’s help in running the dorms, who was in charge of hygiene and laundry.
+The University Archives profile on Kinnersley includes his wife’s labor running the dormitories, maintaining dorm hygiene, and doing laundry.
 Outside of his life at Penn, Kinnersley was a leading scientist of the day studying electricity, and he was ‘the principal collaborator’ on Benjamin Franklin’s projects in the 1740s and 1750s.

 Kinnersley traveled throughout the colonies showcasing his and Franklin’s inventions.
-On one trip in 1749 to Maryland and Virginia, Kinnersley shows an audience the power of electricity.
-One of his exhibitions shows how an electric current can travel through water by setting liquor on fire 200 yards away.
-Later in the trip, Kinnersley demonstrated some form of primitive shock therapy on participants, claiming that electricity applied to the human body can cure “tooth ache, pains in the head, deafness, pains in the limbs, which had been so violent as to take away the use of them, pain in the stomach, swelling of the spleen, sprains, relaxation of the nerves,” Of particular note of these experiments is his cure of Samuel Miller’s inability to raise his arms above his head, and curing a “negro boy’s” deafness.
-Presumably, Samuel Miller is white because his name was listed, showing how Kinnersley experimented on both white and black bodies for his experiments.
+On one trip in 1749 to Maryland and Virginia, Kinnersley demonstrated the power of electricity to audiences.
+In one of his exhibitions, he revealed an electric current's path through water by having it ignite some liquor located 200 yards away.
+Later in the trip, Kinnersley demonstrated a form of primitive shock therapy on participants, claiming that electricity applied to the human body can cure “tooth ache, pains in the head, deafness, pains in the limbs, which had been so violent as to take away the use of them, pain in the stomach, swelling of the spleen, sprains, relaxation of the nerves.”
+Of particular note in these experiments was his cure of Samuel Miller, who was unable to raise his arms above his head, and of a “negro boy’s” deafness.
+Presumably, Samuel Miller was white because his full name was listed in Kinnersley's notes; this is one of the ways we know that Kinnersley experimented on both white and black bodies.

 Tax records from 1767 and 1769 indicate that Kinnersley owned one enslaved person.
-This would have been when Kinnersley was Steward of the dormitory.
-In looking further into Kinnersley’s connection to slavery, the College paid Kinnersley for “his negros Services at the Academy in Ringing the Bell making Fires.”
+Additional documents suggest that Kinnersley enslaved a man named Caesar.
+This would have been during the time that Kinnersley was Steward of the dormitory.
+The College paid Kinnersley for “his negros Services at the Academy in Ringing the Bell making Fires.”